pedro-coelho-dr/owasp-juice-shop-security-report/report.md

 ## Summary

-This report covers the security assessment of the OWASP Juice Shop, an intentionally insecure web application.
-The assessment includes the identification of vulnerabilities, exploitation techniques, and remediation strategies.
+This report presents a security assessment of the OWASP Juice Shop, an intentionally insecure web application.
+The assessment includes identifying vulnerabilities, understanding exploitation techniques, evaluating their severity, and suggesting remediation strategies.

-Provide a high-level overview of the findings, including the most critical vulnerabilities discovered, their potential impact, and general recommendations for improving security.
+Each vulnerability is mapped to its corresponding [CWE (Common Weakness Enumeration)](https://cwe.mitre.org/) and evaluated using the [Common Vulnerability Scoring System (CVSS)](https://www.first.org/cvss/) calculator.

 ## Mapping the Application